h01ger/piuparts/README.txt

 * "max-tgz-age" is used to specify the maximum age (in seconds) after which basesystem tarballs will be recreated.
 If recreation fails, the old tarball will be used again.
 The default is 2592000 seconds, which is 30 days.
+A value of 0 disables recreation.

 * "min-tgz-retry-delay" is used to specify the minimum time (in seconds) between attempts to recreate a tarball which was created